kubevirt/user-guide/docs/operations/component_monitoring.md

 -   `monitorAccount`: The serviceAccount that prometheus-operator runs with.
 Defaults to `prometheus-k8s`.

+-   `serviceMonitorNamespace`: The namespace that prometheus-operator runs in.
+     Defaults to `monitorNamespace` please note that Prometheus crd must consider that namespace through `serviceMonitorNamespaceSelector` field.

 If the prometheus-operator for a given deployment uses these defaults, then these values can be omitted.